praeclarum/Praeclarum.MacCatalyst/README.md

 ## Known Issues

+* **AOT is not supported** Your code will run using the mono jit.

+* **Static registrar is not supported** Startup times are a little slow because the ObjC bridge has to be dynamically created.

 * **Native is code not supported** The native binaries for Catalyst apps do not exactly match iOS or Mac binaries.
 This means libraries that ship with native code do not work.